Finpension 3a Review 2024: Pros & Cons

 You will be able to identify your account with ID-now.
 This slightly improves the security of your account.
 I would recommend doing it now.
 In any case, you will need to do it when you withdraw the money.

-Your cash will be held in the custodian bank of the finpension 3a foundation.
-The current custodian bank is Credit Suisse.
-This cash is protected by Swiss law up to 100’000 CHF.
+Your cash and shares will be held in the custodian bank of the finpension 3a foundation.
+Depending on which funds you choose, the custodian bank will be different.
+If you use UBS or Credit Suisse funds, the custodian bank will be UBS.
+And if you use Swisscanto funds, they will be in custody of the Zürcher Kantonalbank.
+Your cash is protected by Swiss law up to 100’000 CHF.
 Since strategies at Finpension 3a have very little cash, this should not be an issue.

 Your securities are invested in Credit Suisse’s institutional funds (or another if you choose so), and Credit Suisse manages more than 100 billion CHF in pension assets.
 Having a large fund manager, not a small unknown bank, is an excellent point.